mwakok/Microtubule-Extraction/README.md

 ## Sample data
 Data of dual channel dataset containing microtubules and dynein profiles (32-bit).
 The data was obtained with TIRF microscopy and by scanning the sample.
-The resulting traffic jams are at steady-state.